miekg/dreck/README.md

 *  `comments` - allow commands (see below) in comments.

-*  `approvers` - approvers are allowed to trigger merge into the repository.
+*  `approvers` - approvers are allowed to merge pull requests. each approver is defined by its Github username
-   Only the first word is meaningful and correspond to the github handler of the reviewer.
+   Any info after `#` will be considered as comments and ignored.

-*  `reviewers` - assign reviewers for the pull request based on changed files and reviewers in the relevant OWNERS files.
-Only the first word is meaningful and correspond to the github handler of the reviewer.
+*  `reviewers` - assign reviewers for the pull request based on changed files and reviewers in the each reviewer is defined by its Github username
+   Any info after `#` will be considered as comments and ignored.

 *  `dco` - check if a pull request has "Signed-off-by" (that literal string) and if not ask for it to be done.
 Needs a "no-dco" label in the repository for it to work.